 EM-II and EM-III residents spend six months in the Emergency Department at OHSU Hospital, a Level I Trauma Center, where they attend to all trauma system patients.

 EM-II and EM-III residents alternate the responsibilities of trauma team leader with PGYV Surgery residents.
 Responsibilities at this level include fully evaluating each trauma patient, documenting injuries and care provided, and performing various procedures and tasks during the resuscitation, including invasive procedures and the FAST exam.
 An additional month in the Surgical ICU rounds out the trauma experience in the EM-II year.

 It is essential that emergency physicians be competent in managing pediatric emergencies.
 Residents train for 23 months in emergency departments serving both adult and pediatric patients.
 Residents also spend three months specifically dedicated to pediatric emergency care.
 EM-II residents rotate through the Pediatric Intensive Care Unit at Doernbecher Children's Hospital.

-EM-I residents spend one month in Doernbecher Peds ED, while EM-II & III residents spend several shifts during each adult university month in the Doernbecher Peds ED and two months in the Emanuel Peds ED.
+EM-I residents spend one month in Doernbecher Peds ED, while EM-II and III residents spend several shifts during each adult university month in the Doernbecher Peds ED and two months in the Emanuel Peds ED.
 Didactic sessions in pediatric care are organized by Pediatric Emergency Medicine faculty.

 Pediatric emergency care M&M conferences are held monthly with the Department of Pediatrics and are followed each month by selected Peds didactic topics.

 Participating EM faculty who are board-certified in both pediatrics and emergency medicine are Drs.
 Robert Cloutier, Matt Hansen, Helen Miller, Craig Warden, Esther Yue, and fellows Beech Burns, David Sheridan and Jessica Bailey.